 There is no one at your bedroom window now, because the three of you are sleeping.
 Echo in her bed in the corner.
 You and your wife in the larger bed.
 Cages of ribs rising and falling, as lungs inflate and deflate.
 Eyelids palpitating with the stimuli of dreams.
 Three separate minds processing the day’s events.
 Three warm-blooded mammalian bodies at rest, regenerating cell by cell.
 Snoring as you breathe into the dark.

-For the most part the style is assured and non-distracting, allowing Barker’s real interest to surface: her tempestuous, violent sexuality, an obsession enlivening the book’s texture and permeating every chapter of the novel in some form or another.
-In contrast to the previous three books reviewed, the question here is not whether sex should be written about, but rather how can any book presuming to call itself literature not be saturated with sex.
+For the most part the style is assured and non-distracting, allowing Barker’s real interest to surface: her tempestuous, violent sexuality, an obsession enlivening the book’s texture and permeating every chapter of the novel in some form or other.
+In contrast to the previous three books reviewed, the question here is not whether sex should be written about, but rather how can any book presuming to call itself literature not be saturated with sex (a proclivity shared by Susan Choi’s novel, I might add).
 Barker’s sexual interests tend toward the viscerally violent, usually involving injury and blood, as in this example of a Tang-Dynasty encounter with a eunuch:

 To sleep with a eunuch is to be stripped and leered at as the eunuch keeps on his robes.
 To sleep with a eunuch is to become a scratching post for a neutered cat, to be stabbed with your own rhinestone-studded hairpins and strangled with your own beads.
 To sleep with a eunuch is to be bitten and grinned at with blood-stained teeth.
 To see the eunuch’s pale whey face light up as he penetrates you with a balled-up fist, punching its way inside.
 I clamp down hard on my tongue.
 My shadow writhes on the wall of the bedchamber, but I won’t give him the satisfaction of tears or a cry of pain.